joergen7/cfplot/README.md

 ## History JSON format

-Below is an example for a history file with one entry.
+A history document is a JSON document with a single field `history`.
+The value of the `history` field is a list.
+Each entry in this list is an object with two fields: `app` and `delta`.
+The `app` field describes the task that was executed as it was scheduled to the execution engine.
+The `delta` field describes the result of the execution.
+Below is a history document with one app-delta pair.
 The ellipses at the end of the history list represent the following entries.
-Each entry is an object with two fields: `app` and `delta`.

     {
       "history": [